What Kind of Corporate Jobs Can I Even Get as a Pastor? 15X Your Interview Chances After Leaving Vocational Ministry

 Make an Inner Circle connection list of 15 people.

-Reach out to one of them and see if you can get a connection to someone they know that either does the job you want to do, or works somewhere you want to work.
+Reach out to one of them and see if you can get a connection to someone they know who either does the job you want to do, or works somewhere you want to work.

 Then reach out to the next one.
 And the next one.
 And the next one.